 (iii) Evidence that no further exceptional conditions exist that will delay or cause further cost increases.

-(C) Criteria for consideration shall not include weather events, typical construction or financing delays.
+(C) Criteria for consideration shall not include weather events, typical construction, or financing delays.

 (D) Applications for Developments that previously received an award from the Department in within 15 years preceding the Application Acceptance Date will be evaluated at no more than the amount of Developer Fee proposed the last time that the Department published an Underwriting Report.
 MFDL funds may not be used to fund increased Developer Fee, regardless of the allowability of the increase under other Department rules.

+(h) Request for Preliminary Determination.
+Applicants considering a request for Direct Loan layered with a 9% HTC Application may submit a Request for Preliminary Determination with the HTC Pre-Application.
+The results of evaluation of the Request may be used as evidence of review of the Development and the Principals for purposes of scoring under 10 TAC §11.9(e)(1)(E).
+Submission of a Request for Preliminary Determination does not obligate the Applicant to request Multifamily Direct Loan funds with their full Application.
+The Preliminary Determination is based solely on the information provided in the request, and does not indicate that the full Application will be accepted.
+It is not a guarantee that Direct Loan funds will be available or awarded to the full Application.

 (i) Effective rules and contractual terms.
 The contractual terms of an award will be governed by and reflect the rules in effect at the time of Application; however, any changes in federal requirements will be reflected in the contractual terms.
-Further provided, that if after award, but prior to execution of such Contract, there are new rules in effect, the Direct Loan awardee may elect to be governed by the new rules, provided the Application would continue to have been eligible for award under the rules in effect at the time of Application.
+Further provided, that if after award, but prior to execution of such Contract, there are new rules in effect, the Direct Loan awardee may elect to be governed by the new rules, provided the Application would continue to have been eligible for award under the rules and NOFA in effect at the time of Application.

 §13.6.
 Scoring Criteria.